Gilandel/utils-commons/README.md

 ```

 ##Builder
-- EqualsBuilder: Extend EqualsBuilder from Apache project, add the possibility to append a property through a functional getter function,
+- EqualsBuilder: Extends EqualsBuilder from Apache project, allows to append a property through a functional getter function,
 - EqualsBuilder2: Based on the fact that the most of the time I compare DTOs, the class provide a constructor for both checked objects and appenders based on these objects with the ability to check them througth functional getters and predicates.
-- HashCodeBuilder: Extend EqualsBuilder from Apache project, add the possibility to append a property through a functional getter function,
+- HashCodeBuilder: Extends EqualsBuilder from Apache project, allows to append a property through a functional getter function,
 - ToStringBuilder: Another version of the ToStringBuilder, simple and also faster.

 ###EqualsBuilder